 Curiosity: Stories of those who report during wartime

-Curiosity: Stories of those who report during wartime is the seventh book in the Century of Service series.
-This publication contains stories of journalists, artists and photographers who reported on various wartime conflicts.
-Their stories tell of the challenges they faced and the risks they took to obtain the best story, find the best angle for a photo, or paint the most realistic depiction of a scene.
+This commemorative publication is a part of the series; a Century of Service.
+It contains stories of journalists, artists and photographers who reported on various wartime conflicts.
+Their stories tell of the challenges they faced and the risks they took.

 - 8.57 MB